10 Questions To Ask Your Wealth Manager And The Answers You Want

 Ask for specifics.
 You want to hear about taxes, commissions, fees, and internal expenses.

-When you ask this question in your first meeting with a financial advisor, it gives them the chance to reveal their expertise.
+When you ask this question in your first meeting with a financial advisor, it allows them to reveal their expertise.
 To show off a little.

 And let’s not miss the point:

-What they’re showing off are ways to save you hundreds of thousands of dollars.
+They’re showing off ways to save you hundreds of thousands of dollars.

 Answer You Want to Hear: Use strategic management, charge no commissions or hidden fees, disclose everything, and minimize taxes.